Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Simulations of Quantile Graphical Models

-Next we consider an i.i.d. sample with a sample size of $n=300$ and $d=15$.
-We show graphs of independence structure estimated by using both the GGM and QGM(s) in this the non-Gaussian setting,
+Next we consider an example with $n=300$ and $d=15$.
+We show graphs, in Figure \ref{Figure-QGM-GGM} and \ref{Figure-Tiger1-2}, estimated by both CIQGM(s) and GGMs in this non-Gaussian setting.

-Gaussian is estimated by using graphical lasso without any transformation of $X_V$, and the final graph is chosen by Extended Bayesian information criterion (ebic), see \cite{Foygel2010}.
-Nonparanormal is estimated by using graphical lasso with nonparanormal transformation of $X_V$, see \cite{Liu2009}, and the final graph is chosen by ebic.
-Both graphs are estimated by using R-package \textbf{huge}.
+In Figure \ref{Figure-QGM-GGM}, Gaussian means the graph is estimated by using graphical lasso without any transformation of $X_V$, and the final graph is chosen by Extended Bayesian Information Criterion (ebic), see \cite{Foygel2010}.
+Nonparanormal means the graph is estimated using graphical lasso (likelihood based approach) with nonparanormal transformation of $X_V$, see \cite{Liu2009}, and again the final graph is chosen by ebic.
+Both graphs are estimated using R-package \textbf{huge}.

-We also compare our estimation results using QGM with neighborhood selection methods, e.g. TIGER of \cite{Liu2012b} in R-package \textbf{flare}, the left graph is when choosing the turning parameter to be $\sqrt{\frac{\log d}{n}}$ while the right graph is when choosing the tuning parameter to be $2\sqrt{\frac{\log d}{n}}$.
-Throughout, we use Tiger2 (or TIGER2) represent TIGER with penalty level $2\sqrt{\frac{\log d}{n}}$ .

-As expected, GGM cannot detect the correct dependence structure when the joint distribution is non-Gaussian while QGM can still represent the right independence structure.
+In Figure \ref{Figure-Tiger1-2}, as a robustness check, we also compare results produced by CIQGM with those produced by neighborhood selection methods (pseudo-likelihood approach), e.g. TIGER of \cite{Liu2012b} in R-package \textbf{flare} the left graph is when choosing the turning parameter to be $\sqrt{\frac{\log d}{n}}$ while the right graph is when choosing the tuning parameter to be $2\sqrt{\frac{\log d}{n}}$.
+Throughout, we use Tiger2 represent TIGER with penalty level $2\sqrt{\frac{\log d}{n}}$.
+As expected, GGM cannot detect the correct dependence structure when the joint distribution is non-Gaussian while CIQGM can still represent the right conditional independence structure.